COVID-19: Information you Can Trust

 Testing Information & Reporting

 If you, or a loved one, have symptoms of COVID-19, please visit Tri-State Minor Care where a provider will evaluate your symptoms to determine if it is appropriate to administer a COVID-19 test.
+If you have a primary care provider, please call your provider to have a COVID-19 test ordered to be administered at Tri-State Minor Care.

 Tri-State Minor Care’s hours of operation are Monday – Friday, 7:00am – 7:00pm, and Saturday, 8:00am – 4:00pm.
 These hours are subject to change.